 What is the Seasonal Worker Programme?

-The Seasonal Worker Programme assists Australian employers in the agriculture sector nationwide, accommodation sector (in selected locations) and tourism sector (the Northern Australia tourism pilot) that are unable to find enough local Australian labour by providing access to workers from Pacific island countries and Timor-Leste.
+The Seasonal Worker Programme assists Australian employers in the agriculture sector nationwide and the accommodation sector (in selected locations) that are unable to find enough local Australian labour by providing access to workers from Pacific island countries and Timor-Leste.
 Seasonal workers can return in following seasons, providing employers with access to a reliable, returning workforce.

 The programme contributes to the economic development of eligible Pacific island countries and Timor-Leste by providing access to low and unskilled work opportunities in Australia.

 Which countries are currently participating in the Seasonal Worker Programme?

 Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu and Vanuatu.

 How long is the duration of employment for seasonal workers?

 Effective from 5 November 2018, employers can employ seasonal workers from all participating countries for a maximum of nine months.
 Seasonal workers can work in Australia for up to nine months, but must spend three months out of every twelve in their home country.

 Prior to 5 November 2018, only seasonal workers from Kiribati, Nauru and Tuvalu could be employed for a maximum period of nine months.

 Employers can fill low and unskilled seasonal vacancies in: